pythonkenyard/overeddit/README.md

 Note any external sites e.g. internetarchive etc which have cached your comments this cannot delete. what you posted in the past is likely permanently saved somewhere, but this will delete or overwrite what is on reddit at least.

 # Status
 16/06: Working and tested by me to overwrite all comments.
-I have currently done 500 of 18k without error.
+I have currently done 12.5k of 18k without error running ~8 hours.

 ## Requirements:
 1. your comments data from Reddit: you can request it here.